bikalims/bika.lims/README.md

 ##### Since 4.1
 - senaite.receivedemail - Posts a ‘Sample received’ email to client on sample receipt
-- seanite.timeseries - Measuring and graphing results that evolve over time
+- senaite.timeseries - Measuring and graphing results that evolve over time

 ### To be integrated
 These should come preinstalled in next upgrades.
 Available in their own repos, see the Manifest below